-The most common side effects of furosemide tablets include:
+The most common side effects of the diuretic are:

 1. KD.
 Tripathi.
 Diuretics.
 Essentials of medical pharmacology.
 Seventh edition.
 2013.
 Page – 579-581.